Autodesk-Forge/forge-viewhubs-desktop/README.md

 ### Cloud server

 The cloud server module will store the credentials on a Mongo database.
 You can setup an development instance for free at [mLab](https://mlab.com) (or any other provider).
-Make sure to include a collection named: **users**
+Make sure to include a collection named **users** and add a user that can access the collection.

 Open the `web.config` and edit the Forge Client ID, Secret and Callback URL.
-The **OAUTH_DATABASE** should point to your MongoDB instance, like: `mongodb://user:pwd@ds1234.mlab.com:56789/databasename`
+The **OAUTH_DATABASE** should point to your MongoDB instance, like: `mongodb://user:password@ds1234.mlab.com:56789/databasename`

 ```xml
 <appSettings>